phac-nml/biohansel/docs/source/user-docs/input.rst

     hansel -s heidelberg -vv -o results.tab -O match_results.tab SRR1002850.fasta

-The output of the BioHansel tool can be found in the directory that the command was run from.
+The output of the biohansel tool can be found in the directory that the command was run from.

 |